 When dealing with how to get rid of Carpenter Bees, we recommend using eco-friendly eradication and control methods whenever possible to keep out Carpenter Bees.

 Let's be honest: we wouldn't spray chemicals around our homes unless absolutely necessary.

 Having indoor plants, on the other hand, reduces or even eliminates the need for truly organic pest control.
-However, for infestation, a chemical substitute or a chemical-based treatment, like PT Phantom II Pressurized Insecticide, is extremely dependable.
+However, for infestation, a chemical substitute or a chemical-based treatment, like Demon WP Insecticide, is extremely dependable.